MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cash-mgmt.md

 ## Transaction reconciliation

 When a user chooses to close a shift, the system validates that there are no unreconciled cash management transactions in the shift.
-A shift cannot be closed if there are unreconciled transactions.
+A shift can't be closed if there are unreconciled transactions.

 A transaction can be reconciled systematically or manually.